Jenova-Framework/J.E.N.O.V.A/README.md

 </h3>

 ## 🪶 What is it?
-**Projekt J.E.N.O.V.A** is a comprehensive series of extension libraries for the Godot 4 Game Engine that brings fully-featured C++ scripting directly into the Godot Editor.
-It allows the use of modern C++20 standards within the Godot Engine, similar to GDScript.
+**Projekt J.E.N.O.V.A** is a comprehensive series of extension libraries for the Godot 4 Game Engine expanding its capabilities with cutting-edge technologies.
+It introduces fully-featured C++ scripting within the Godot Editor and allows the use of modern C++ 20/23 standards within the Godot Engine, similar to GDScript/C#.

 By using Jenova Framework you can easily program your entire game or application in C/C++ without any issues.
 You can also integrate OpenCV, CUDA, Vulkan, OpenMP and any other modern C++ features seamlessly, All supported by the powerful backend.